yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 await driver.enqueue(#topLevel(name: "vote_counter", of: VoteResult.self))
 ```

-Then, wait for synthesis to be done, and print out all the synthesis messages.
+Then, wait for the synthesis to be done, and print out all the synthesis messages.

 ```swift
 await driver.waitForAll()